-I do my best to keep my teeth and gums in good shape, but as I’m sure many of you know, sometimes it’s easier said than done!
-But if there’s one thing I know for sure, it’s that your good intentions won’t save you from the the disapproval of your dental hygienist!
 Last time I had a dentist appointment, we were going over my flossing habits when the hygienist asked me if I had ever used a water flosser.
-I told her I had heard of them before, but hadn’t tried one yet.
-She had such great things to say about them that I went online and bought one that same day!
+I hadn’t, but she had such great things to say about them that I went online and bought one that same day!

 A water flosser is a small machine that produces a thin jet of pulsing water.
 When aimed at your gums and teeth, the water can dislodge bits of food and plaque that may be lurking between your teeth.
 The water also helps stimulate your gums, which can help protect against gum disease!